Differences Between MySQL vs MongoDB

 }

-In the above documents _id is a 12 bytes hexadecimal number which assures the uniqueness of every document.
+In the above documents _id is a 12 bytes hexadecimal number, which assures the uniqueness of every document.
 We can provide _id while inserting the document.
-If we don’t provide then MongoDB provides a unique id for every document.
-These 12 bytes first 4 bytes for the current timestamp, next 3 bytes for machine id, next 2 bytes for process id of MongoDB server, and remaining 3 bytes are simple incremental values.
+MongoDB offers a unique id for every document if we don’t provide one.
+These 12 bytes are the first 4 bytes for the current timestamp, the next 3 bytes for the machine id, the next 2 bytes for the process id of the MongoDB server, and the remaining 3 bytes are simple incremental values.

 Head to Head Comparison Between MYSQL vs MongoDB (Infographics)